Paincakess/paincakess.github.io/_posts/2023-05-12-HTB-Dynstr.md

 ![Box-Info](https://paincakes.sirv.com/Images/HTB/Dynstr/Info.png)

 # Summary
-The “Dynstr” machine from hack the box was medium and fun box which contained a very good concept of dynamic DNS provider.
+The **Dynstr** machine from hack the box was medium and fun box which contained a very good concept of dynamic DNS provider.
 We will start with command injection vulnerability in the DNS/IP update API which is used for spawning a reverse shell.
 Then we will find the SSH private key of a user in a file which can be used only after some modification in the DNS resolution to get access SSH service.
 For privilege escalation we exploited a vulnerable sudo permission and wildcard injection in the cp command to spawn the root shell.

 ## NMAP Scanning